-OpenStack, is positioned to allow the Rackspace’s and HP’s of the world to compete with Amazon.
+OpenStack is positioned to allow the Rackspace’s and HP’s of the world to compete with Amazon.
 As my sons would say about dominate athletes, Amazon is a BEAST.
 They dominate the IaaS market and mindshare.
-OpenStack hits all of the sweat spots that people complain about AWS.
+OpenStack hits all of the sweet spots that people complain about AWS.
 It’s open so the community can band together and create a robust ecosystem based on the OpenStack kernel.
 But let’s look at the typical enterprises’ IaaS cloud requirements.

 If you are redesigning your DC around a private cloud with the ability to scale out to public cloud what’s important to you?
 I would say Security, Elasticity, Support and Availability.
 Maybe not in that order but more or less that would be the list.
 You may have noticed portability isn’t in the list.
-By design my applications and systems should be based on a portable architecture that’s not reliant on my cloud providers API.
+By design, my applications and systems should be based on a portable architecture that’s not reliant on my cloud providers API.
 That’s why the industry has provided us solutions like RightScale.
 If I have RightScale and my private cloud management stack be it Eucalyptus, vCloud Director or System Management Server 2012 why do I care what my provider is running on their backend?
 I need solutions that are ready for deployment today and have a decent amount of support.
 There are plenty of reasons for HP, Rackspace and even VMware to care about OpenStack.
 I just don’t see any of those reasons existing in the enterprise data center.
 Agree/Disagree?